kaso-0/pico-sstc-interrupter/README.md

 # pico-sstc-interrupter
-simple interrupter based on raspberry pi pico, made with platformio + picoSDK
+simple interrupter based on raspberry pi pico, made with platformio + picoSDK and TinyUSB